 Sl.
+Nature of Amount (Rs) Fair value (Rs) Terms

+No. consideration

-No. Nature of consideration Amount (Rs) Fair value (Rs) Terms 1.
-Upfront cash consideration 2,526 2,526 2.
-Contingent consideration 566 436 Payable in two installments for the year ending Dec 2016, and Dec 2017 determined based on achievement of certain financial targets Total 3,092 2,962
+1. Upfront cash consideration 2,526 2,526

+2. Contingent consideration 566 436 Payable in two installments for the year ending Dec 2016, and Dec 2017 determined based on achievement of certain financial targets

+Total 3,092 2,962

-The fair value of the contingent consideration, recognized on the acquisition date is determined by discounting the estimated amount payable to the previous owners on achievement of certain financial targets.
+The fair value of the contingent consideration, recognized on the acquisition date is determined by discounting the estimated amount payable to the previous owners on achievement of certain financial targets applying the Discounted Cash Flow approach.
+The fair value of estimates are based on discount rate of 23.9% and probability adjusted revenue and earnings estimates.